 Research NotesThese are the findings of an online survey of 400 residents of the City of Vancouver.
-The survey was conducted by Justason Market Intelligence.
+The survey, shared for pubic education, was conducted by Justason Market Intelligence.
 The final weighted sample reflects the actual population demographics according to the most recent census (2016).
 These data rely on an online sample of the firm’s residential / consumer panel, recruited using probability sampling by landline and cell phone.

 - Dates of research: Online, July 20-24, 2017.

 - Sample size: 400 Vancouver residents.

 - Methodology: Justason Market Intelligence online residential panel.